 During the first 2 weeks at Temple, residents complete hospital orientation as well as attend the Wills Eye Ophthalmic Orientation Course which is protected time.
 This is a primer on a wide variety of topics to prepare our residents for starting clinical duties which are gradually introduced.

-Our didactics include dedicated lecture time for all residents regardless of site rotation, on every Tuesday from 7 to 11am.
+Our didactics include dedicated lecture time for all residents regardless of site rotation, on every Tuesday for a half day, as well as every fourth Friday afternoon.
 During this time residents will receive lectures from various faculty members moving through the curriculum as well as guest speakers.
 Grand rounds are held every 2nd and 4th Tuesday which are broadcasted to satellite sites.
 There are additional weekly lectures given at individual sites.

 Several journal clubs are sponsored by a faculty member throughout the year and traditionally held in the evening either at a restaurant or a faculty member’s home.
 With social distancing, we have switched to a Zoom format but continued the vital academic tradition.